FayaaDev/MedBot/README.md

 # MedBot

-Cloudflare Worker that builds and sends a daily Telegram digest of recent Entrez records related to malaria, plasmodium, and anopheles.
+A telegram bot that sends daily or weekly a pre-defined number (up to 18) recent articles based on predefined criteria.
+It uses Entrez API which gives access to a number of databases including PubMed.
+In this version, the bot is programmed to retrieve Malaria articles.

 ## What It Does

-- Runs daily at 06:00 UTC, which corresponds to 09:00 GMT+3.
+- Runs daily at 09:00 GMT+3.
 - Uses Entrez `EGQuery` for cross-database discovery.
 - Searches PubMed, PMC, and Bookshelf for digest articles.
-- Searches Gene, Protein, Nucleotide, SNP, Taxonomy, and MeSH for a small related-record section.
 - Scores records by evidence type, topic relevance, recency, abstract availability, and DOI metadata.
 - Stores sent IDs in Workers KV so the same record is not sent twice.
 - Exposes protected `/preview`, `/run`, and `/last` endpoints for manual testing.